ARE YOU PREPARED FOR THE NEXT FIRE SEASON?

 In a drill, those residents who are participating would get a Code Red system notification around 9 a.m. and would then exit The Pinery to a specified Parker location, where we would have a debriefing session at 11 a.m.-12 p.m.
 As in a real situation, some exits may be marked as blocked for participants.
 Firefighters will knock on a few doors and run hoses at a few agreed upon participating residences.
 To have the Sheriff’s office “test” the Code Red system, we need to have at least 180 (10%) of our households who agree to participate in this.
 This drill not only helps test our preparedness for a real event, but also gives the Sheriff’s office and the Fire Department an opportunity to test their preparedness.
 We will also need some volunteers to help with drill preparation.
 All drill participants will be entered in a drawing of three $25 gift cards.

-The chipper day schedule is filled for 2021.
+The chipper day schedule is being set up for 2022.

 Click here for a video showing how to effectively prune your trees.

 Help your Neighbors with Fire Mitigation

 We are looking for adults and teenagers to help elderly or disabled residents with light pruning and removing debris from their yards.
 Teenagers can earn Community Service Hours.
 This can be done throughout the year.
 However, September would be a good time as the chipping truck services will be in October.